-FRIDAY 2.45pm: THE victim of repeated childhood sexual assault more than 40 years ago has broken down in relief as her now elderly abuser was sentenced to at least eight months in jail.
+FRIDAY 2.45pm: THE victim of repeated childhood sexual assault more than 40 years ago has broken down in relief as her now elderly abuser was sentenced to at least 10 months in jail.

-Lismore District Court Judge Clive Jeffrey sentenced Lismore man Winton Leslie Smith, 80, to two years and four months in prison, with a non-parole period of eight months.
+Lismore District Court Judge Clive Jeffrey sentenced Lismore man Winton Leslie Smith, 80, to two years and four months in prison, with a non-parole period of 10 months.

 In sentencing Smith, Judge Jeffrey was required to take into account the offender's age and health, as well as the sentencing standards of the era in which the offences were committed.